d3vobed/EverythingCyb3R/Red Team/Adversarial Threat Emulation Specialist/ATESpecialist.md

-# Our own guide to becoming an ATE specialist
+# Our  guide to becoming an ATE specialist

     Foundation:
         Develop a strong foundation in computer science, networking, and information security.